Dev-Salem/quizwiz/README.md

 ## Description
 QuizWiz is a flashcard app that utilizes the power of AI to make flashcards from documents

-## Features
+## 📌 Features
 - Create, edit, and combine collections (deck).
-- Create cards manually or by uploading pdf files/pasting material.
+- Create cards manually or by uploading pdf files/pasting materials.
 - Review cards based on SM-2 algorithm
 - Practice reviewed cards using multiple choice or by writing them manually.
 - Light and dark themes.

-## Screenshots
+## 📸 Screenshots

 |  ![Create Collection](https://s12.gifyu.com/images/SWyEz.gif)|  ![Edit, delete, combine collections and cards](https://s11.gifyu.com/images/SWyEb.gif) |
 |-------|--------|